penkong/trivago-interview-task/README.md

 the way info save in redis can update base on our upcoming queries

----
+current query respond in 1ms or 2ms .

+#

 ### Conclusion :

 here we tried to demonstrate development ability to leverage best practices vs fully implemetaion and warmly please consider author context ( live in country with 500% inflation rate ) and he need to respond to many tasks in life .

-any question I AM HERE :)
+any question or ambiguity  I AM HERE :)

 Best Regards .
 Mazdak Nazemi .